 NETELLER and Skrill: After successful full verification, the 24-hour limit for NETELLER and Skrill deposits is 10,000 EUR and cannot be increased any further.

-Credit card, iDEAL and Zimpler: After successful full verification, the 24-hour limit for credit card, iDEAL and Zimpler deposits is 2,500 EUR and cannot be increased any further.
+Credit card, iDEAL and Zimpler: After successful full verification, the 24-hour limit for a credit card, iDEAL and Zimpler deposits is 2,500 EUR and cannot be increased any further.